Hidden Behind This Bare Facade Is A Chic Bar With The Biggest Roof Terrace In Manchester

 The croquettes were perfectly crispy and the quality of the meat was stand-out - with its accompaniment it tastes fresh and feckin' fantastic.

-Expect an innovative cocktail menu here - with options ranging from the Jaffa Cake Martini (Grey Goose, Dark Matter Orange, orange and chocolate bitters, egg white and espresso) to the El Diablo (a simple yet potent mix of Cachaca, Chambord, lime and ginger ale) but if you head in this winter what I would recommend is one of the hot G&Ts - I went for the gingerbread and it's oh-so-warming and deliciously festive enough to forget the cold chill outside!
+Expect an innovative cocktail menu here - with options ranging from the Jaffa Cake Martini (Grey Goose, Dark Matter Orange, orange and chocolate bitters, egg white and espresso) to the El Diablo (a simple yet potent mix of Cachaca, Chambord, lime and ginger ale) but if you head in this winter what I would recommend is one of the hot G&Ts - oh-so-warming and they feel vaguely healthy too.

 33 Oldham Street is the kind of place I wish I lived right beside, so I could go in every day and just be fed blindly whatever they feel like cooking that day - I'd happily eat in pure faith that it was gonna be yum whatever is coming out of that creative kitchen.